Post Update: January 16, 2022

 Weeding out all the wrong useless and impure thoughts.
 And cultivating toward perfection.
 The flowers and fruits of right useful and pure thoughts.

-By pursuing this process we will sooner or later discover that we are master gardeners of our soul.
+By pursuing this process, we will sooner or later discover that we are master gardeners of our souls.
 The director of our lives.
 Increasing accuracy of thought.
 It is the elements shaping our character, circumstances, and destiny.